blue bulletin from bcidaho

 Keep your doctor up to date

-Managing a condition like diabetes or any other complex, chronic condition can mean that you go to a primary care provider (PCP), plus several specialists to help manage your health.
+Managing diabetes or any other complex, chronic condition can mean that you go to a primary care provider (PCP), plus several specialists to help manage your health.
 When visiting your PCP, be sure to let them know about any specialist you are seeing, as well as what kinds of treatments you may be following or medications you are taking.

 Keeping your PCP up to date will help them have a full picture of your health.